dennis6p/adaptive-cards-py/README.md

 )
 card.update_action(id="action-id", url="new-url")
 ```

+Card objects created from a JSON file or string can also be updated, given that that the `id` field for components to be updated is set.
+All available `ids` will be mapped during parsing.
+Duplicates will not be handled but only the last found component is stored.

 Updates will **only succeed** if the following three conditions are fulfilled:
 - ID of an component has been set when the card was created initially